vmware-archive/pop/docs/source/tutorial/quickstart.rst

 Now that you have the tools you need to make `pop` work you will be able to start understanding how to think in and really use the power behind Plugin Oriented Programming!
-Take a look at these docs to get a better overview of PLugin Oriented programming:
+Take a look at these docs to get a better overview of Plugin Oriented programming:

 Learning Plugin Oriented Programming
 ====================================